LPChaumont/Seurat_RShiny/README.md

 # Seurat_RShiny

-R Shiny app to visualize single-cell RNA sequencing data from a Seurat object.
+R Shiny app to analyze and visualize single-cell RNA sequencing data from a Seurat object.